Interview with Tarana Hafiz

 I also think it is going to be vital to build and mentor a diverse coalition of future planners and urban designers who are reflective of the world and issues of today.
 Our industry doesn’t have a great track record when it comes to investing in career paths for BIPOC.
 Through early educational programs, K-12 workshops and internships, we need to promote our profession for all.
 DW is making great strides with programs like the Dr. Charles Fountain internship and DW Design Week with universities across the country.
 But, we need more.

 Why Design Workshop?

 The spirit of collaboration and leadership!
 Design Workshop provides a rich environment for designers of all ages and backgrounds to embrace the entrepreneurial spirit.
-We are encouraged to seek fresh, new ideas, lead projects and voice our perspectives while being equipped with essential employee resources to provoke thought leadership beyond the firm and in the national planning and design spotlight.
-One endeavor that has resonated with me over the course of my career and specifically in the wake of the 2020 is ensuring our industry, practice and projects adequately embody diversity, equity and inclusion (DEI).
-Design Workshop’s DEI initiative not only allows me to continue to create an inclusive climate for young, minority designers but have a platform to address tough conversations that impact our firm culture and projects we work on.
+We are encouraged to seek fresh, new ideas, lead projects and voice our perspectives while being equipped with essential employee resources to provoke thought leadership beyond the firm.
+One endeavor that has resonated with me over the course of my career and specifically in the wake of 2020 is ensuring our industry, practice and projects adequately embody diversity, equity and inclusion (DEI).
+Design Workshop’s DEI initiative not only allows me to continue to create an inclusive climate for young, minority designers but have a platform to address tough conversations that impact our firm culture and the projects we work on.
 This is a rigorous profession, and many men and women of color are less likely to succeed without the right resources.
-I have been incredibly fortunate to have amazing mentors throughout my time here who uplift me, allow me to own my path here.
+I have been incredibly fortunate to have amazing mentors throughout my time here who uplift me, and allow me to charter my path here.
 I seek to do the same for others.
-It shouldn’t be unique to see a Muslim woman in a leadership position, but if doing what I love drives other Muslim women and BIPOC communities to do the same, I will have considered it a worthwhile and humbling experience.
+It shouldn’t be unique to see a Muslim woman in a leadership position, but if doing what I love drives other Muslim women and BIPOC designers to do the same, I will have considered it a worthwhile and humbling experience.